dkworks108/Predicting-Student-Test-Scores/README.md

 Visualizations help identify correlations between features and test scores.
 The project uses supervised learning algorithms for prediction.
 Linear Regression is implemented as the baseline model.
+Model performance is evaluated using metrics like MAE, MSE, and R² score.